-Michaelmas Term Week Year Deadline item Di issertation Options Fieldwork MT 0 1 st years Induction day and evening reception (Friday) MT 1 2 nd years Induction meeting for the FHS with DoUGs, (Friday) MT 1 to 4 2 nd years Students hold preliminary discussions with their CT as to their dissertation topic MT 6 3 rd years Submit dissertation title, topic summary and supervisor name to ugsupport@arch.ox.ac.uk for final approval by the Board of Examiners MT 7 2 nd years Dissertation Briefing Meeting (Friday) MT 8 2 nd years Submit Fieldwork Report and Fieldwork Attendance Certificate to tutor MT 8 or 9 3 rd years Submit a full first draft of their dissertation to their supervisor Hilary Term HT 1 3 rd years Dissertation Presentation day (Monday 18 January) HT 2 1 st years Fieldwork Conference (Friday) HT 1 to 4 1 st years Students discuss with CT proposed Fieldwork Project(s) to take place in the Long Vacation after the 1st year of study.
-Fieldwork Risk Assessment & Insurance Applications must be submitted by Friday week 4 TT HT 9 1 st & 2 nd years Discuss with your CT which options you might like to take.
-Refer to the Green Book and the 'Options GRID' spreadsheet.
-HT 9 1 st years Students must submit their Fieldwork Project Proposal to UG Support by midday, Friday for approval by the Standing Committee HT 9 3 rd years Submit two copies of their dissertation to the Chairman of Examiners, Honour School of Archaeology and Anthropology by midday , Friday Trinity Term TT 0 2 nd years Students submit their dissertation proposal (online form) by Wed TT 2 to 4 1 st & 2 nd years Option choosing window opens & closes.
-Submit your option paper choices to your CT by midday, Friday week 4 TT 4 1 st & 2 nd years Submit their signed and completed Fieldwork and/or Dissertation Risk Assessments for their summer fieldwork projects to ugsupport by Friday TT 5 & 6 3 rd years Final Honour School Exams TT 8 3 rd years Honour School reception for finalists, Friday 4pm TT 9 1 st years Honour Moderations Exams
+Michaelma Michaelmas Term Week Year Deadline item Dissertation Options Fieldwork MT 0 1 st years Induction meeting and evening reception (Friday 7 October 2022) MT 1 2 nd years Induction meeting for the FHS with DoUGs, (Friday 14 October 2022) TBC MT 1 to 4 2 nd years Students hold preliminary discussions with their CT as to their dissertation topic MT 7 2 nd years Dissertation Briefing Meeting (Friday 25 November 2022) MT 7 2 nd years Submit a full draft of their Fieldwork Report and their MT Practical Report to their supervisor for comment (or by arrangement with the tutor) MT 8 2 nd years Submit MT Practical Report (FHS 5) by noon on Friday.
+MT 8 or 9 3 rd years Submit a full first draft of their dissertation to their supervisor Hilary Term HT 0 2 nd years Submit final Fieldwork Report (FHS 5) by noon on Friday .
+HT 1 3 rd years Dissertation Presentation day (Monday 16 January 2023) HT 2 1 st years Fieldwork Conference (Friday 27 January 2023) HT 1 to 4 1 st years Students discuss with CT proposed Fieldwo Long Vacation after the 1 st year of study. ork Project(s) to take place in the Fieldwork Risk Assessment & Insurance Ap Friday week 4 TT. plications must be submitted by HT 4 3 rd years Deadline for any changes to dissertation titl es by midday Friday week 4 TT.
+HT 7 2 nd years Submit a draft of their HT Practical Report to their college tutor for comment (or by arrangement with the tutor) HT 8 2 nd years Submit HT Practical Report (FHS 5) by noon on Friday . НТ 9 1 st & 2 nd years Discuss with your CT which options you mig Book and the 'Options GRID' spreadsheet. ght like to take.
+Refer to the Green НТ 9 1 st years Students must submit their Fieldwork Project Support by midday, Friday for approval by НТ 9 3 rd years Submit final dissertation online by midday, will be provided by UG Support in advance) Trinity Term ТТ 0 2 nd years Students submit their dissertation proposal name) via online form by midday, Wednes Committee. (title, topic summary and supervisor day for approval by Standing TT1 2 nd years Submit 2 nd year option long essay by noon on Friday.
+TT 2 to 4 1 st & 2 nd years Option choosing window opens & closes.
+S your (via online form) by midday, Friday w TT 5 & 6 3 rd years Final Honour School Exams TT 7 2 nd years Submit a draft of their TT Practical Report to by arrangement with the tutor) o their college tutor for comment (or